Spermatid Diseases

 10. Obesity: Excess body weight can alter hormone levels and reduce sperm quality.

-11. Stress: Chronic stress may disrupt hormonal balance.
+11. Stress: stress may disrupt hormonal balance.

 12. Autoimmune Conditions: The body’s immune system attacking its own reproductive cells.